6 Tribeca Shops to Check Out

-Tribeca is one of New York City’s most in-demand neighborhoods, boasting sky-high real estate prices, historic buildings, luxury lofts, and cobblestone streets.
-As an abbreviation for “Triangle Below Canal Street,” Tribeca is bounded by West Street, Canal Street, Broadway, and Murray, Chambers, or Vesey Street (the jury is still out on that one).
-The hip area is also home to many boutiques and restaurants, giving pedestrians and shoppers tons to peruse while meandering the streets.
-The next time you’re in the nabe, stop by these six stores for a Tribeca shopping spree.
+Tribeca is one of New York City’s most in-demand neighborhoods, with its historic buildings, luxury lofts, cobblestone streets, and sky-high real estate prices.
+Also known as “Triangle Below Canal Street,” Tribeca is bounded by West Street, Canal Street, Broadway, and Murray, Chambers, or Vesey Street (the jury is still out on that one).
+The hip district is also home to many stores, boutiques, and restaurants, giving pedestrians and shoppers tons to browse while meandering the streets.
+The next time you’re in the area, stop by these six Tribeca shops.

 Korin, 57 Warren St

 If you love Asian cuisine and cooking, stop by Korin for an incredible selection of fine Japanese tableware and chef knives.
 This shop specializes in the art of knife crafting, bringing traditional Japanese methods to the at-home chef.
 You’ll also find everything you need to make sushi, ramen, smoked meats, or to serve sake from the comfort of your own apartment.

 It’s every mystery novel fan’s dream come true – a floor-to-ceiling bookstore dedicated entirely to mystery fiction.
 The Mysterious Bookshop opened in 1979 and has become the oldest mystery specialist bookshop in the country.
 While this is a great stop during any Tribeca shopping spree, you just might want to spend the entire afternoon browsing this impressive collection of limited editions and hard-to-find titles.

 La Garconne, 465 Greenwich St